Clopidogrel: 7 things you should know

-- Clopidogrel belongs to the class of medicines known as P2Y12 inhibitors.
+- Clopidogrel belongs to the class of medicines known as adenosine diphosphate (ADP) receptor antagonists (also called P2Y12 inhibitors).
 It is also a type of antiplatelet medicine.

-- Clopidogrel may be used for the treatment of unstable angina and for certain types of heart attack (myocardial infarction) to reduce the risk of stroke or heart attack.
+- Clopidogrel may be used to reduce the risk of stroke or heart attack in people with conditions such as unstable angina or following a heart attack (myocardial infarction).
 Clopidogrel should be administered in conjunction with aspirin.

-- May also be given to people with established peripheral arterial disease or with a recent history of heart attacks or stroke to reduce the risk of further heart attacks or stroke.
+- May also be given to people with established peripheral arterial disease or with a recent history of heart attacks or stroke to reduce the risk of further heart attacks or strokes.

 - Can be administered as a loading dose (a bigger than normal, one-off dose) if an antiplatelet effect is needed within hours.
-Otherwise, it takes several days for the full antiplatelet effect of clopidogrel to develop with usual dosages.
+Otherwise, it takes several days for the full antiplatelet effect of clopidogrel to develop with the usual dosage.

 - The dosage of clopidogrel does not need adjusting in people with liver disease.